inverse/python-iolite-client/README.md

 ## Development

+-   Init your pipenv environment (`pipenv install`)
 -   Copy `.env.example` to `.env`
+-   Decode credentials (`pipenv run python scripts/get_credentials.py <basic-auth-value>`)
 -   Add your credentials to `.env` following the above process
--   Init your pipenv environment (`pipenv install`)

 ## Access remote UI

-Run `pipenv run python example.py` and copy the URL to your browser of choice.
+Run `pipenv run python scripts/example.py` and copy the URL to your browser of choice.

 You will need the HTTP basic credentials you defined earlier within the `.env` file.